campanam/Avipoxvirus/README.md

 `nextflow run campanam/Avipoxvirus -r main -c <your config file>`

 ## Output
-The pipeline will create the and populate the following output subdirectories:
+The pipeline will create and populate the following output subdirectories:

 01_BlastResults: Unique, merged sequences in FASTA format and their BLAST results against the custom *Avipoxvirus* database in XML format.
 02_RMA_LCA: MEGAN RMA6 and LCA files derived from BLAST XML results.
 Files derived from the second BLAST step against the nt database will have '_avi' appended before the file suffix (either .lca.txt or .rma6).